gordonwatts/hep-programming-hints/awkward-hints.md

 Notes:

-- If a variable has no array structure, then `ak.flatten` will cause an error.
+- If a variable has no array structure or is a 1D array, then `ak.flatten` will cause an error.

 ## Combining Multiple Fields into Records